ddadaal/ddadaal.me/contents/about-me.md

 ## I...

-- Love computers (both hardware and software) and any tech things
+- Love computers (both hardware and software) and any tech things.
 - Love programming.
 - Love computer games.
 FPS mostly (Battlefield franchise main, ~~Overwatch~~, FarCry...) and others too (Mass Effect....).
 - Am a Microsoft fan.
 - Like playing badminton.
 - Prefer absolute or instrumental music.
 - Started playing electronic piano at the age of 4 and passed level 10 exam for amateurs at 11.
 Am picking it up again.
-- Like to stay and play with friends
+- Like to stay and play with friends.

 ## Devices in Use